Siege of Neuss: Prelude

-The siege
+Siege

 Charles's route towards Cologne led him past Neuss, one of the centers of resistance against Ruprecht.
 Fearing the threat Neuss would pose to his exposed rear if left uninvested, Charles prepared to lay siege to the city, and the investment began on 29 July 1474.
 The Neussers, though they had had only a short time to prepare, laid in enough provisions to last until Christmas.
 They were led by Hermann, Landgrave of Hesse, and had the support of many nearby towns and cities.

 Charles's army set up siege lines to the North and West of the city; the South and East were guarded by the rivers Krur and Rhine, respectively.
 Two large islands lay in the Rhine, however, and Charles decided to capture them, reasoning that he would then control passage along the Rhine (and thus prevent the city from being resupplied) and the water supply to the city's moat.
 Several assaults in early and mid-August eventually captured the islands, though with heavy losses; soon thereafter a bridge to one of the islands collapsed, drowning many of Charles' Italian soldiers.
 The Burgundians were also harried by hostile peasants.

 In September Charles's Italians and English archers launched a 3,000-strong attack on one of Neuss' gates, which was repulsed.
 The next night, Kölners floated a fire-boat down the Rhine to destroy Charles' pontoon bridges, but the Burgundian river-fleet diverted it successfully.
 Shortly thereafter Charles' English archers, upset by the arrears of pay, began to cause trouble, and as Charles tried to calm them they opened fire.
 Charles was unharmed, but a rumor spread that the English had killed him, and enraged Burgundians began to slaughter the English until Charles presented himself to his army.
 Throughout the siege he worked tirelessly to keep up morale and to prosecute the siege, and it was a common belief that he slept fully armored for only a few hours a night.